KenKundert/quantiphy/doc/user.rst

 The value may be given as a float, as a string, or as a quantity.
 The string may be the name of a known constant or it may represent a number.
-If the string represents a number, it may be in floating point notation, in E-notation (ex:
-1.2e+3), or use SI scale factors.
+If the string represents a number, it may be in floating point notation (1200.0), in E-notation (ex: 1.2e+3), or use SI scale factors (1.2k).
 It may also include the units.
 And like Python in general, the numbers may include underscores to make them easier to read (they are ignored).
 For example, any of the following ways can be used to specify 1ns:

 .. code-block:: python